Somewhat Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

-For recreation and fitness professors, all seven sources had data, giving this score a medium-high confidence.
-AI exposure was split: Microsoft rated it high while Anthropic and our model saw medium exposure, and Will Robots Take My Job saw low.
-The human side of mentoring future fitness professionals helped, but a low employer demand outlook from the BLS Opportunity Score pulled the score down, landing this career at "Somewhat Resilient."
+For recreation and fitness professors, all seven sources had data, though AI exposure showed a split: Microsoft rated it high while Anthropic, our model, and Will Robots Take My Job rated it medium or low.
+That disagreement holds confidence at medium-high.
+Weak employer demand pulled the score down, landing this career at "Somewhat Resilient."

 AI Resilience Report forRecreation and Fitness Studies Teachers, Postsecondary